 Umbrella Company Definition

-We look here at the umbrella company definition or meaning with an explanation of what they are.
+What is an Umbrella company?
+In this article we look at the umbrella company definition or meaning with an explanation of what they are.

 Umbrella Companies sprung up after the implementation of IR35 in 1999.